Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/R_DESeq2_countMatrix_to_DE.md

 - "Experimental design?"

 objectives:
-- "An introduction to R,  Rstudio and how to use it on the nimbus VM instance"
+- "An introduction to R,  Rstudio and how to run RStudio interactively on a Nimbus instance"
 keypoints:
 - XXX
 ---